PositiveSumData/NationalOralHealthDataPortal/Data/HeadStart/README.md

 These columns were formatted such that only one 'Yes' answer was found across the columns, indicating which one was the most important reason.
 The remaining columns contained 'No.' Often all the columns contained 'No'.

-In 2012, two new reason columns were introduced, but also all the reason columns changed from a C.17 to C.19 designation.
+In 2012, two new reason columns were introduced.
+All the reason columns changed from a C.17 to C.19 designation.

 In 2015, a new and preferred table structure was adopted, whereby a single field C.19.b contained the single most important reason.
 There were no other columns for each individual reason.